xoxzo/blog.xoxzo.com/content/Tutorials/setting-up-my-voicemail-en.md

 ```
 voicemail say en "Hello, you have reached my voicemail.
 I cannot answer the phone right now, but I will return your call as soon as I can..."
 ```

+This is the content of the the `action_url`.
+If you have't created a github gist mentioned earlier, create one now with your preferred greeting.
+Get the URL of the **raw** gist and that will be the URL.
-This is for the `action_url`, once you have that text hosted somewhere, you can attach it to the DIN:
+Once you have that URL, you can attach it to the DIN:

 ```
 curl -u <SID>:<AUTH_TOKEN> -d'action_url=<url>' https://api.xoxzo.com/voice/dins/subscriptions/<din_uid>/